ShaharearSabbir/root-rhythm-client/README.md

 - **Intuitive Dashboard:** A personalized overview of your entire botanical collection, making management effortless.
 - **Data Sorting:** Easily sort your plant collection by various criteria (e.g., last watered, created date).
 - **Mobile-Responsive Design:** Enjoy a consistent and beautiful experience across all devices, from desktop to smartphone.
+- **Dynamic SEO & Metadata:** Leverages `react-helmet` to manage document head properties like title and meta descriptions for improved SEO and social sharing.

 ---